JujuAdams/Scribble/9.0/how-does-scribble-work.md

 ## Using Scribble

 Scribble uses the string you're trying to draw as the primary means of pulling data out of the cache.
-Scribble wraps vertex buffers in a thing called a "text element" which is the main point of call for interacting with Scribble's renderer.
+Scribble stores information in the case by using a thing called a "text element".
+This will be your main point of call for interacting with Scribble's renderer.
 We can pull a vertex buffer out of the cache by using the `scribble()` function like so:

 ```gml
 var _element = scribble("Hello"); //Pull a text element out of the cache